BioJulia/BioStructures.jl/docs/src/documentation.md

 If `overwrite=true`, the existing PDB files in obsolete directory will be overwritten by the newly downloaded ones.

-To maintain a local copy of the entire RCSB PDB Database

-Run the `downloadentirepdb` function once to download all PDB files and setup a CRON job or similar to run `updatelocalpdb` function once in every week to keep the local PDB directory up to date with the RCSB Server.
+To maintain a local copy of the entire RCSB PDB Database: run the `downloadentirepdb` function once to download all PDB files and set up a CRON job or similar to run `updatelocalpdb` function once a week to keep the local PDB directory up to date with the RCSB Server.

-There are a few more functions that may help.
+There are a few more functions that may help:

 | Function           | Returns                                                                         | Return type                                              |
 | :----------------- | :------------------------------------------------------------------------------ | :------------------------------------------------------- |